sysdiglabs/terraform-provider-sysdig/website/docs/index.html.markdown

   points to `https://secure.sysdig.com`, and notice that should not be ended with an slash.
 It can also be sourced from the `SYSDIG_SECURE_URL` environment variable.

+* `sysdig_monitor_insecure_tls` - (Optional) Defines if the HTTP client can ignore the use of invalid HTTPS certificates in the Monitor API.
+It can be useful for on-prem installations.
+It can also be sourced from the `SYSDIG_MONITOR_INSECURE_TLS` environment variable.
+By default this is false.

+* `sysdig_secure_insecure_tls` - (Optional) Defines if the HTTP client can ignore the use of invalid HTTPS certificates in the Secure API.
+It can be useful for on-prem installations.
+It can also be sourced from the `SYSDIG_SECURE_INSECURE_TLS` environment variable.
+By default this is false.